Turkish Cuisine: A Complete Guide to Turkish Food & Drinks

 Doner

-Doner is an old Turkish favorite that has also become a famous dish in a lot of Western countries.
-A compressed lamb and beef combination is grilled slowly as it spins on a vertical rotisserie by an open flame.
-As it rotates, the cone of doner meat is roasted by the flame and then slowly carved down in very thin slices with a very long knife.
-The meat is then served on bread or lavas wrap (durum) with your choice of tasty tomatoes, onions, lettuce, yogurt, and potatoes.
+An old Turkish favorite that conquered much of the West.
+A compressed lamb and beef cone grills slowly on a vertical rotisserie beside an open flame, carved down in thin slices with a very long knife.
+The meat goes onto bread or into a lavas wrap (durum) with tomatoes, onions, lettuce, yogurt, and potatoes as you like.

 Further reading: Best doner kebab restaurants in Istanbul.